rkulla/dotfiles/README.md

     $ cd dotfiles/terminfo-sources
     $ /usr/bin/tic -xe tmux-256color tmux-256color.src

-which installs the compiled binares to ~/.terminfo ready for use.
+which installs the compiled binaries to ~/.terminfo ready for use.

 Also, enable italics, e.g., Vim's line numbers when not in tmux: